What to Expect on Accepted Students Day!

 • Inquire about any services offered for First Year acclimation, tutoring/mentoring programs if needed.

-• Parents-be sure to attend any Safety session with your students to learn about Campus Safety.
-You should know the on and off campus crime rates, police presence, and student awareness (Safety App Alert).
+• Be sure to attend any safety session with the students to learn about Campus Safety.
+Understand the on- and off-campus crime rates, police presence, and student awareness (Safety App Alert).

-• Ask about on-campus transportation, especially if it's a large campus or experiences extreme weather conditions.
+• Ask about on-campus transportation, especially if it's a large campus and/or experiences extreme weather conditions.

-• Be sure to recap the pros and cons of your visit in the notebook!!
+• At the end of the day, be sure to recap all of the pros and cons of the visit in the saved notes!

 Get our Reminders Checklist For Accepted Students Day